-If you bought a new appliance lately, you'll see that technology has changed them, as well.
+If you bought a new appliance lately, you'll see that technology has also changed them.
 Our new washer and dryer consists of a few buttons and touch screens.
-While the touch screens look cool, there's more circuitry in them, which could lead to a fire.
+While the touch screens look fantastic, they have more circuitry, which could lead to a fire.

-Since I'm an insurance person, it drives me nuts when my wife insists on running our dishwasher or wash machine and dryer when we're not home.
-Here's a list of common appliances and how they can be start fires in your home.
+Here's a list of common appliances and how they can start fires in your home.

-- Dishwashers.
 Have you ever opened your dishwasher immediately after it finished its cycle?
 The heat that shoots out when you open the door can be overwhelming.
 A dishwasher contains heating elements that dry your dishes.
-These heating elements get wet, heat up, and cool down every time you use the dishwasher.
+These heating elements get wet, heat up, and cool down whenever you use the dishwasher.
 Old or faulty elements can start a fire.
 Never turn on a dishwasher before leaving your home.
-While it's nice to return to clean dishes at the end of the day, it's not worth the risk.
+While returning to clean dishes at the end of the day is nice, it's not worth the risk.

-- Microwaves.
 Microwaves are very convenient.
 Warming up leftover meals can be a big timesaver when the family schedule is hectic.
 They also can be very dangerous.
-There have been many complaints about microwaves starting on their own and causing a fire.
-If you hear your microwave running, and you didn't turn it on, unplug it immediately.
-Microwaves: a fire hazard in your kitchen
+Many complaints have occurred about microwaves starting on their own and causing a fire.
+If you hear your microwave running and you didn't turn it on, unplug it immediately.
+Microwaves: a fire hazard in your kitchen.

-- Refrigerators.
-One might never think of a refrigerator being a fire risk; however, an overheated compressor or an electrical short can cause fires.
+One might never think of a refrigerator as a fire risk; however, an overheated compressor or an electrical short can cause fires.
 In addition, a light that stays on all the time can be hazardous.

-- Toasters.
 In 1913, Westinghouse debuted the first two-sided toaster.
-Toasters have electric elements inside that are used to brown your bread or bagel.
-If the toaster fails and doesn't turn off, a fire can start.
-Never leave a toaster unsupervised and remove the crumbs on the bottom of the toaster regularly.
-In addition, inspect the electric elements for stuck crumbs.
+Toasters have electric elements that are used to brown your bread or bagel.
+A fire can start if the toaster fails and doesn't turn off.
+Never leave a toaster unsupervised, and remove the crumbs on the bottom of the toaster regularly.
+In addition, please look over the electric elements for stuck crumbs.

 Other common causes of house fires

-- Candles.
 While candles look nice and add ambiance to your living room, never leave them unattended.
-From 2007 – 2011, the NFPA reported 10,630 candle fires resulting in 115 fatalities and $418 million in property damage.
+On average, 20 home candle fires are reported each day.

-- Electrical.
 Electrical fires can start in many ways.
 Some causes are old wiring, an overloaded electrical outlet or circuit breaker, and extension cords.
-The next time you plug in that extension cord or new electronic device, pay attention to your outlet.
+Pay attention to your outlet the next time you plug in that extension cord or new electronic device.
 It may be wise to unplug something else or find a different outlet.